Data centers with quantum random access memory and quantum networks

 to guarantee that that the total error probability remains below $1\%$.
 Here $p_L$ is the logical error probability of a distance $d$ surface code with physical error probability $p$, which is approximately given by \cite{fowler2018low}.
 The parameter \emph{\# code cycles} is the number of surface code cycles required to distill $10^6$ magic states, i.e., the minimum number of cycles required to run the algorithm assuming instantaneous data center queries.
 In practice, however, the data center queries will not be instantaneous.
 Thus we add a \emph{delay} factor to the total number of cycles.
 This delay is related to the QDC's latency, $\tau$, and the exact amount of the delay depends not only on how the oracle is implemented by the QDC, but also on the communication time overhead.
 Moreover, with the $\sqrt{N}\to \log N$ arguments from the communication cost, we could use assumptions, $\text{delay factor}\sim \mathcal{O}({\sqrt{N}}) $ or $\text{delay factor}\sim \mathcal{O}({\log{N}})$, respectively, referring to the protocols where oracle queries are implemented by the user (with magic states sent one-by-one from the QDC) or where full queries are implemented by the QDC.
 In Figure \ref{fig:QDCforcomputing}, we plot the relative time costs depending on the data size $N$ of QDCs, where we show that QDCs provide significant time savings in some ranges of data sizes, where the communication cost savings could be exponential.
 Finally, although our calculation is query-based, there are proposals where a query-based approach could provide a unified framework for all quantum algorithms \cite{martyn2021grand}, despite the circuit depth for QRAMs should be shallow.
+Finally, we emphasize that the advantage is only for outsourcing users instead of users combined with QDC.
+Moreover, the exponential savings of communication costs are from QRAM, instead of specific quantum or classical algorithms.
+As a summary, combinations of QRAM and quantum networks might lead significant benefits for outsourcing costs for $T$-gate preparations and magic state distillations from unique features of QRAM, leading to useful applications in quantum computing.